gcv/dgraph/README.md

 (http://common-lisp.net/project/cells/).

 dgraph aims to offer a (mostly) pure functional data structure whose nodes behave like cells in a spreadsheet, i.e., they form a dependency graph.
-In typical use, computed nodes calculate their values lazily when needed and cache them.
-Changing the value of a node does not destructively modify the graph;
-instead, it returns a new graph with the node's value changed and the node's dependent (child) values invalidated.
+This data structure has two kinds of nodes: stored and computed.
+Stored nodes contain constant values, whereas computed nodes behave more like functions.
+In typical use, computed nodes calculate and cache their values lazily, when needed.
+Changing the value of a stored node does not destructively modify the graph; instead, it returns a new graph with the node's value changed and the node's dependent (child) computed values invalidated.

 This data structure has many uses.
 In particular, it helps eliminate repeated clutter in UI code where the state of a display element may depend on the state